Techtonica/curriculum/git/github-storage.md

 - **"I just cloned this repo from my own account!
 Why won't it let me git push?"**

-  When you `git clone github.com/some-name/some-repository`, a folder with the name of `some-repository` will be downloaded to the current directory, and it will already have the remote origin set up as that url.
+  When you `git clone github.com/some-name/some-repository`, a folder with the name of `some-repository` will be downloaded to the current directory, and it will already have the remote origin set up as that URL.
 But you are still in the parent folder; now enter `cd some-repository` to start working with your cloned project.

   If you are having a problem pushing up to the remote and getting weird errors like “there is no remote called ‘origin’“, odds are that you are not in your new `some-repository` folder where the git data is.
 Make sure that when you enter `pwd` (present working directory), it prints that you are definitely in `some-folder` before ruling out this problem.
 I still make this mistake sometimes!